 Have you ever wondered, how a bean transforms from green to brown?
 Continue reading and you’ll learn the basics of roasting coffee.

 Green coffee contains about 11% water, even if it has been dried in the sun.
-And this water is not something we want to keep in our roasted coffee, so the first phase of roasting coffee is actually drying the beans which happens somewhere up to 130 degrees Celsius.
-Why is this phase important?
+And this water is not something we want to keep in our roasted coffee, so the first phase of roasting coffee is drying the beans which happen somewhere up to 130 degrees Celsius.
+Why is this phrase important?
 If there is moisture inside the bean, the inside of a bean will be roasted less and could get an unpleasant, green vegetable- or grass-like taste.

 The Maillard Reaction

 From about 130 degrees Celsius upwards, the magic of roasting starts to happen.
 The beans turn yellow and then turn even darker, to the color of caramel or cinnamon.
 This is the phase that chemists could talk for hours about, as chemical processes inside the bean are now completely transforming the bean, especially the well known Maillard reaction that is responsible for the creation of flavors and aromas in coffee.
 The beans are also expanding quite a lot and eventually expand so much that you will hear …